MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-az-cli2.md

 The column names are lost in this case because they don't exist in our JMESPath query results.
-To get meaningful column names when displaying the results of a JMESPatch query in a table, add them to the JMESPath query like this.
+To get meaningful column names when displaying the results of a JMESPatch query in a table, add them to the JMESPath query.

 ```azurecli
 az cloud list --query [*].{Name:name,SQL:endpoints.sqlManagement} --output table